dmarrazzo/rh-bpm-notes/business-central.md

 - Decision Server (aka kieserver) is responsible for the runtime / deployment.
 APIs are reachable at the address `http://<hostname>:8080/kie-server/services/rest` There is a swagger documentation at `http://<hostname>:8080/kie-server/docs`

-### remote API

-If you are creating a data object, make sure that the class has the `@org.kie.api.remote.Remotable` annotation.
-The `@org.kie.api.remote.Remotable` annotation makes the entity available for use with JBoss BPM Suite remote services such as REST, JMS, and WS.